ricardojoserf/ricardojoserf.github.io/_posts/2024-12-20-crystalupdates.md

 end
 ```

-Then you can call it, for example to get the Info Class PROCESS_BASIC_INFORMATION (value 0) from the current process (value -1):
+Then you can call NtQueryInformationProcess, for example to get the "Info Class" PROCESS_BASIC_INFORMATION (value 0) from the current process (value -1):

 ```
 status = Ntdll::NtQueryInformationProcess(Pointer(Void).new(-1), 0, Pointer(Void).null, 0, Pointer(UInt32).null)